Languages of the Comoros: Uses

 In government and commerce, French is the most widely used language.
 Since colonisation, education in the Comoros has largely followed the French model where French is used as the language of instruction.
 A strict French monolingual policy was historically enforced for public schools.
 Arabic is largely confined to religious, Quranic education and is introduced as early as the age of four or five.
 In Comorian society, religious parents often insist on their children learning Arabic in Quranic schools before learning French in the public school system.
 The national education policy has also reinforced the role of French and Arabic as languages of instruction from primary through tertiary education, while Comorian is permitted at the preschool level.
 French and Arabic are also featured on the Comorian Franc, the official currency of the Comoros.

 The languages of media are predominantly French and Arabic.
 Newspapers are only published in two languages, as in the Arabic language Al Watany, and the independent, French language, l’Archipel.
 On social media, French is the predominant language, with 100% of Comorians in 2014 reported to have used French as their language on Facebook.

 Historically, French colonial planters and government officials used French to write personal and place names.
 This has influenced the spelling of place names on maps in the Comoros, many streets use French signage.
 Each island also holds a French and a Comorian name.

+A 2025 Afrobarometer survey found that 89.9% of Comorians mainly speak Shikomori at home while 9.9% have French as their primary home language.
+Of the minority languages, only 0.2% of respondents reported speaking either Malagasy or Swahili at home the most.